25Ericcheong/node-fundamentals/README.md

   Based on code in `server.js`, we assume request data is a string.
 We must then concatenate chunks into a string when listening to stream `data` and when stream `end`, will parse string ot JSON.
 However, since Node.js v10, simplified version can be used instead with the `for await .. of`.

+### File Stats

+- `stat()` method provided by `fs` module can be used to get file details. `stat()` method receives file paath as an input and will then call a callback function which we pass with 2 parameters - error message and file stats.

 # Useful Node Modules

 ## nodemon